mumbleskates/bilrost/README.md

 *"Non-canonical" value encodings in Bilrost principally include fields that are represented in the encoding even though their value is considered empty.
-For message types, such as nested messages, it also encompasses the message representation containing fields with unknown tags.
+For message types, such as nested messages, it also includes the message representation containing fields with unknown tags.

 To support this "exactly 1:1" expectation for distinguished messages, certain